artisan1218/CNN-Recolorization/README.md

 ### The following comparsions are the result.
 ![download](https://user-images.githubusercontent.com/25105806/109872512-61b5c700-7c21-11eb-9932-0689bee035b0.png)

-### The following comparsions are the reflection of increasing k to 32 in k-means algorithm
+### The following comparsions are the result of increasing k to 32 in k-means algorithm
 ![k-means32](https://user-images.githubusercontent.com/25105806/109872519-64b0b780-7c21-11eb-830d-583a49125dee.png)